nicholaishaw/tableau-challenge/README.md

 While the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so my first task on the job is to build a set of data reports using Tableau to provide the answers.

 ## Analysis
-For my first set of analyses, I analyzed the impact of the COVID-19 pandemic on bike rentals.

 ### Bike Rentals in 2019 and 2020
 ![image](https://github.com/nicholaishaw/tableau-challenge/assets/135463220/2d5e2140-b827-4ea1-b0f5-776dc8df0b5e)